Israeli parliament approves key part of judicial overhaul that has exposed deep fissures in society

 His sudden hospitalization added another dizzying twist to an already dramatic series of events, which were watched closely in Washington.
 The Biden administration has frequently spoken out against Netanyahu's government and its overhaul plan.
 In a statement to the news site Axios late Sunday, President Joe Biden warned against pushing ahead with the legal changes that were sparking so much division.

-“Given the range of threats and challenges confronting Israel right now, it doesn’t make sense for Israeli leaders to rush this — the focus should be on pulling people together and finding consensus,” he told the site.
+“Given the range of threats and challenges confronting Israel right now, it doesn’t make sense for Israeli leaders to rush this — the focus should be on pulling people together and finding consensus,” he said.

 Biden has also been critical of the government's steps to deepen Israel's occupation of the West Bank.